stephenh/ts-proto/README.markdown

 - With `--ts_proto_opt=outputEncodeMethods=false`, the `Message.encode` and `Message.decode` methods for working with protobuf-encoded/binary data will not be output.

   This is useful if you want "only types".
+Use `=decode-only` or `=encode-only` to only output decode or encode methods.

 - With `--ts_proto_opt=outputEncodeIncludeTypes=regex`, the `Message.encode` method will only be output for types whose name matches the provided regular expression.